Total Project Cost $1,500,000

 For nearly a century, the former Camp Greilick was a beloved place for young people to enjoy the woods and waters of our beautiful area.
 Located in the Boardman/Ottaway River watershed, the property features 4,310 feet of frontage on Rennie, Spider and Bass Lakes and contains vast areas of upland forests.
 It is also near thousands of acres of protected land and connects to numerous trail systems.

-Concurrently, the Conservancy is working closely with the Community Foundation to bolster the existing $150,000 Forever Camp Greilick Endowment, which benefits the property, to at least $1.5 million.
-The Endowment will be invested to ensure sustained funding for the property’s care and maintenance, easing the County’s financial burden and supporting the land’s ecological health.
+The Conservancy is working with the Community Foundation to grow the existing $150,000 Forever Camp Greilick Endowment to a goal of at least $1.5 million.
+This endowment will be invested to provide ongoing funding for the property’s care and maintenance, easing the County’s financial burden and supporting the land’s ecological health.
+So far, the County has committed $250,000 to the endowment and has offered an additional $250,000 as a matching challenge only if the Community Foundation can raise $500,000.

 “The Endowment will provide sustainable and predictable funding year after year to the County to support its stewardship of the Greilick property,” explained GTRCF President and CEO David Mengebier.
 “This can include restoring and improving habitats for wildlife and water quality and building and maintaining recreation-related infrastructure such as the existing buildings, trails, signage, and parking areas.”